mfaani/mfaani/content/posts/interviewing/dynamic-programming/how-many-envelopes-can-you-fit-into-another/index.md

 If you sorted items with same height in ascending order then you wouldn't know which one to pick.
 You have to try and error — when width is `6`.

 ### Trick
-However if you sorted (items by same height) in descending order, and found longest selection of envelopes in "increasing height" order then it becomes a standard algorithm.
+However if you sorted (items by same height) in descending order by their height, and found longest selection of envelopes in "increasing height" order then it becomes a standard LIS algorithm.
 Because:
-- You may pick **only** one from z,y,x since it's already sorted in reverse.
-If it was sorted in ascending order then all of them would have been picked.
+> - Because when chosing from same width envelopes, mathematically you can **only** select a maximum of one envelope from z, y, x when it's _sorted in reverse_.
+If it was sorted in ascending order then all of them can be been picked.
-- FWIW you may end up not picking any if none of z,y,x satisfy the requirement of being 'bigger than 4 & smaller than 8'.
+> - FWIW you may end up not picking any, if none of z, y, x satisfy the requirement of being 'bigger than 4 & smaller than 8'.

-To find the longest increasing envelopes in heigh, we simply use [LIS - Longest Increasing Subsequence](https://mfaani.com/posts/interviewing/dynamic-programming/longest-increasing-subsequence-length/).
+To find the longest increasing envelopes in height, we simply use [LIS - Longest Increasing Subsequence](https://mfaani.com/posts/interviewing/dynamic-programming/longest-increasing-subsequence-length/).

 So if we sorted the ones with same width in descending like below and did and LIS on all the heights then we'd end up in this order: